dotlang/language/README.md

 ## Package Manager

 The package manager is a separate utility which helps you package, publish, install and deploy packages (Like `maven` or `dub`).
-Suppose someone downloads the source code for a project written in dotlang which has some dependencies.
+Suppose someone downloads the source code for a project written in dotLang which has some dependencies.
 How is he going to compile/run the project?
 There should be an easy and transparent for fetching dependencies at runtime and defining them at the time of development.

 Perl has a `MakeFile.PL` where you specify metadata about your package, requirements + their version, test requirements and packaging options.
 Python uses same approach with a `setup.py` file containing similar data like Perl.